 Moose Hill Wildlife Sanctuary in Sharon, Massachusetts, is another excellent under-the-radar destination for snowshoers looking to score post-storm freshies.
 As Mass Audubon’s oldest wildlife sanctuary, there are 25 miles (40 km) of trails for snowshoers to explore.

 Using the sanctuary’s trail map, snowshoers can build loops around this almost-2,000-acre property to suit their interests and time constraints.
 As you romp around the sanctuary’s forests and fields, be sure to take the Bluff Trail to the Bluff Overlook.
 Located on the northern side of the sanctuary, the Bluff Trail rewards snowshoers with fantastic views.

-For those looking for an uphill workout, don’t miss the Summit Trail, which ascends to the sanctuary’s high point, 534-foot (163 m) Moose Hill.
-From the sanctuary’s visitor center, the Summit and Bluff Trails are easily connected via the Old Pasture and Turkey Trails.
+Those looking for an uphill workout, don’t miss the Summit Trail, which ascends to the sanctuary’s high point, 534-foot (163 m) Moose Hill.
+The Summit and Bluff Trails are easily connected via the Old Pasture and Turkey Trails from the sanctuary’s visitor center.
 These trails make for a fantastic loop on your outing!

 Whatever trails in the sanctuary you decide to explore, be on the lookout for the area’s abundant wildlife.
 In all likelihood, you’ll find fresh deer, turkey, and coyote tracks in the snow as you snowshoe around the sanctuary.
 Careful observers may spy the tracks for fishers and foxes as well.

 Go Snowshoeing Near Boston